|

 Why VeloAsia?

 guides.
 We import quality bikes for rentals.
-We provide insurance
+Emergency evacuation insurance

-through AEA/SOS for every traveler.
+through in-country AEA/SOS can arranged for every traveler for peace of mind.
 Our group size is smaller, but we provide plenty

 of support.
 We love, love, love food and highlight that aspect of our